 So would I use packing cubes again?
 Well yes and no. If I bring my backpack back out of its temporary retirement then I would definitely use them, and would recommend them to everyone else.
 And at only £7.99 they’re well worth the cost.
 But if you’re travelling with a suitcase then it depends.
 For short trips or if you’re just heading to one destination then they’re a bit unnecessary as you can just unpack.
 But for trips or where you’re moving about a lot – like a road trip – I can see them being very useful.
 The extra space they make is a bonus, but it’s the organisation benefits that sold me.
 They make it very easy to find whatever you’re looking for and keep your bag tidy so you can repack quickly and easily.

-Disclaimer: my packing cubes were provided by Silverfox Travel and Outdoors.
+Disclaimer: my packing cubes were provided by Silverfox Travel and Outdoors, but all opinions are, as always, my own.